tpsimopoulos/Snake/README.md

+# Snake

-# Snake game built using Pygame.
+Built using Pygame.